Sectarian Splits: The Irony Of Division In Religion-APPROVED

 Conclusion

-Sectarian splits within religions highlight the irony of division within a framework meant to promote unity.
+Sectarian splits or sectarian fanaticism within religions highlight the irony of division within a framework meant to promote unity.
 By understanding what religion believes in karma, we can gain insight into the causes of these splits and work towards overcoming them through mutual respect and a focus on shared values.
 The teachings of various religious leaders remind us that our similarities should unite us, not our differences divide us.

 Leave a Comment